High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: A benchmark with realistic bathymetry

-For both meshes, we have considered the same high resolution bathymetry database employed in \cite{bajo:2021,ferrarin:2010}, performing linear interpolation within each pixel of dimension $\SI{15}{\meter}\times\SI{15}{\meter}$, to recover the bathymetry data needed at the quadrature points.
-In order to avoid the need for a wetting and drying algorithm, the bathymetry has been set to the constant value $\SI{1}{\meter} $ in the shallow areas with $z_{b} \leq \SI{1}{\meter}$.
 The only dissipation mechanism is the bottom friction, for which we set a uniform Manning coefficient $n = \SI{0.055}{\meter^{-1/3}\second}$.
-Given this setting with complex geometry and realistic bathymetry, we consider a semi-realistic test in which an M2 tide with amplitude of $\SI{0.3}{\meter}$ and period of $\SI{12.41}{\hour}$ has been specified at the Adriatic Sea boundary.
+Given this setting, we consider a semi-realistic test in which an M2 tide with amplitude of $\SI{0.3}{\meter}$ and period of $\SI{12.41}{\hour}$ has been specified at the Adriatic Sea boundary.
 Zero wind stress and zero mass flux at the internal boundaries of the Lagoon are assumed.

-We run a simulation with the non-conforming mesh with $r = 1$ and another one with the conforming mesh with $r = 2$.
-The two simulations use roughly the same number of degrees of freedom and can therefore be compared.
-We have also run a simulation with the conforming mesh and $r = 3$.
-For further comparison, a numerical solution has been computed using the SHYFEM model \cite{umgiesser:2004} on a very fine mesh, much finer than the \texttt{deal.II} mesh, made up of $98,772$ triangular elements that resolve most of the lagoon channels, up to a channel width of $\SI{25}{\meter}$.
-Such system is run by the CNR-ISMAR as an operational model to forecasts the water level in Venice \cite{bajo:2021, ferrarin:2010}.
-Table \ref{tab:veniceLagoon} summarizes all the parameter values defining the simulations.

-In Figure \ref{fig:veniceLagoon1} and \ref{fig:veniceLagoon2} we compare the free surface elevation at high and low tide.
-Our results are very similar to those of SHYFEM, with slightly larger amplitudes in the northern lagoon, in the order of a few $\SI{}{\cm}$.
-In Figure \ref{fig:veniceLagoon3} and \ref{fig:veniceLagoon4} we compare the circulations at flood and ebb tide.
-Also the velocities we obtain are similar to those of the SHYFEM model, with similar shapes of the circulation patterns and of the jets at the inlets.
-The circulation pattern seems slightly noisier with respect to SHYFEM.
-The reason could be the post-processing of the velocity from the prognostic variables, in presence of an irregular bathymetry, or the absence of an explicit diffusion term or of a slope limiting technique.
-The time series of the solution, recorded at specific points in correspondence of the three inlets and inside the lagoon, confirms these results (Figure \ref{fig:veniceLagoon5}).

-Next, we present results obtained coupling a tracer concentration equation to the shallow water flow.
-We have added the transport of a tracer to the previous realistic configuration of the Venice lagoon.
-Only for these tests, the numerical diffusion described in Equation \eqref{eq:numdiff} was added, setting $C = \SI{1}{\meter\squared\per\second}$ based on a sensitivity study.

-In a first experiment, we check the consistency of the tracer discretization with the continuity property, discussed in Section \ref{sec:numerical}.
-The relative errors after one tidal cycle, shown in Table \ref{tab:veniceLagoon_tracer}, are close to machine accuracy.
-As discussed in \cite{gross:2002}, this ensures that no spurious violations of monotonicity will be produce in the simulation of tracer transport.
+The two threshold coefficients necessary for wetting and drying, namely the coefficient to avoid division by zero $\epsilon$ and the threshold value for degree coarsening $h_{\mathrm{lim}}$ (see formula \eqref{eq:velocity} and formula \eqref{eq:p-criteria}) are set to $\epsilon = h_{\mathrm{lim}} = \SI{0.1}{\meter}$.